MindfulLearner/svgestor/README.md

 <SvgGmailComponent interface={BasicSvgInterface} />
 ```

-4. Define the properties of the interface `width, height, fill`
+4. Define the properties of the interface `width, height, fill we will be using tailwindcss to define the style`
 ```tsx
 <SvgGmailComponent
       interface={{